Weak Intel outlook stokes fears of a chip slowdown | MarketScreener

 Excluding items, the company earned $1.28 per share, above expectations of $1.22.

-(Reporting by Sonam Rai in Bengaluru and and Stephen Nellis in San Francisco; Editing by Sriraj Kalluvila and Richard Chang)
+(Reporting by Sonam Rai in Bengaluru and and Stephen Nellis in San Francisco; Editing by Sriraj Kalluvila, Richard Chang and Tom Brown)

 By Sonam Rai and Stephen Nellis